peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public void WriteJSONTo(
         System.IO.Stream outputStream);

-Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+Converts this object to a text string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in an undefined order.
 The example code given in <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b> can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 The following example (originally written in C# for the.NET version) shows how to use the  `LimitedMemoryStream`  class (implemented in <i>LimitedMemoryStream.cs</i> in the peteroupc/CBOR open-source repository) to limit the size of supported JSON serializations of CBOR objects.